BRITISH VALUES STATEMENT

 In school, children are actively encouraged to make choices right from the beginning.
 It is important that the children make the right choices because it is the correct course of action not because they are told to!
 For example, during Plan do and retell sessions in FS.
 As a school we educate and provide boundaries for our children so they can make their choices safely through the provision of a safe environment where they can feel empowered.
 Our behaviour policy promotes a culture in which children take ownership of their own behaviour and choices.
 Children assess their progress in learning through the targets in their books and in conferences with staff.
 Homework leads to Child led challenges in Key Stage 2.

 British History, Heritage and Traditions

 We celebrate and teach the children about the full calendar of traditional British events including, Harvest, Bonfire Night, Christmas, New Year, Shrove Tuesday, Easter, Mayday .
 Also St George, St Patrick and other Saints, Remembrance Sunday, The Royal Family events, like the Jubilee or the birth of Prince George.
 Children attend Brownies, Rainbows and Cubs and are encouraged to discuss their outside pursuits with staff.
 The children also learn about British Legends and folk stories such as Robin Hood.

 We also teach the children about the positive contribution made to the world by notable figures such as Florence Nightingale, Charles Darwin, Charles Dickens.

 Children visit places of cultural significance including museums, castles and cathedrals, historical Rochester and London.
-In September 2015, we will be introducing a cultural week as well as a British week and teaching the children the National anthem and singing hymns.
+In September, we will have a cultural week as well as a British week and teaching the children the National anthem and singing hymns.